-HOME and HTF funds leverage private mortgages, grants, other federal programs, bond financing, and tax credits.
+HOME funds leverage private mortgages, grants, other federal programs, bond financing, and tax credits.
 Match for the HOME Program will be met through a combination of cash from non-federal sources, foregone fees, bond financing, and donated land and labor.
-HTF does not require match funds.